-We hear about it very often today.
 It’s one of the biggest “buzzwords” of recent years: Digital Transformation!
-It is still presented today as a complex and technical concept requiring very specialized expertise that only a handful of experts master!
-Whereas, in my opinion, it’s the opposite!
+It is still presented today as an intimidating, complex, and technical concept requiring very specialized expertise that only a handful of experts can master.
+Well, in my opinion, this is not necessarily true!

 Digital transformation is, above all, the business of everyone within the company.
 To succeed, we must first arm ourselves with pragmatism and common sense!

-Going digital is not just a way to stand out among the competition, but a way to survive in the market as a whole.
-When we speak about competition, we no longer talk about classic direct and indirect competitors, we also consider potential disruptors that usually are not your competitors and not even coming from the same industry.
+Going digital is not just a way to stand out among the competition but also a way to survive in the market.
+When we speak about competition, we no longer talk about classic direct and indirect competitors.
+We also consider potential disruptors that are usually not your competitors and do not even belong to the same industry.